 We really enjoyed our night out at tibits.
 As a vegetarian it’s brilliant to be able to choose from a selection of dishes and for non-vegetarians it’s good to be able to try different things without committing to a single dish, especially if you’re not familiar with or sure about vegetarian food.
 It’s also brilliant for vegans.

-Disclaimer: we were invited to tibits and received a free meal in return for this review.
+Disclaimer: we were invited to tibits restaurant and received a free meal in return for this review.
 All opinions are honest and my own.